kyma-project/istio/docs/user/00-40-overview-istio-setup.md

-# Default Istio setup
+# Default Istio Setup

 This document provides an overview of the default setup for Istio.
 Kyma Istio Operator uses the [Istio library](https://github.com/istio/istio/tree/master/operator) for installing Istio.
 Within Kyma Istio Operator, components like Istiod (Pilot) and Ingress Gateway are enabled by default.

-## Istio component-specific configuration
+## Istio Module-Specific Configuration

 These configuration changes are applied to customize Istio: